-While this verse also warns about the dangers of watering down truths with falsehoods, calling another Christian an ‘unbeliever’ because of slight differences in personal theology is nothing short of derogatory.
+While this verse also warns about the dangers of watering down truths with falsehoods, calling another Christian an ‘unbeliever’ because of slight differences in personal theology is nothing short of a derogatory, ad hominem attack.
 Are we protesting against sin, falsehood and darkness, or are we only striving to not be like Pope Francis or John Piper?
 All I know is I am sick and tired of the us-versus-them mentality that continues to segregate Christianity to this very day.

 C.S.
 Lewis once mentioned in The Great Divorce,

 “There have been some who were so occupied in spreading Christianity that they never gave a thought to Christ.”

 Many well-meaning Christians have incredible gifts of evangelism to help make disciples of the people they meet.
 While spreading the Gospel message is an important factor, sometimes the value of the human person can be an afterthought, and converting people to match a certain worldview seems to take priority over caring for a person’s needs.
 A friend of mine once said, “People are more valuable than ideology,” and it definitely puts into perspective that we are to look after the needs of our fellow neighbors before weighing in on their personal theology.